Viasat Internet for Seniors in 2025

 Viasat Voice

-Up top, I mentioned a really useful Viasat feature called internet voice calls, or Viasat Voice.
-Voice calls aren’t just useful (if you’re not into video) – they can be a potential money-saver.
-Here’s why: 100 hours of internet voice chatting normally burns through 25 GB of data, but if you have Viasat Voice, your voice time won’t count toward your data allowance.
-While Viasat Voice isn’t technically “bundled in,” you can add it to your Viasat plan for $29.99 monthly for the first two months ($39.99 every month afterwards).
+Voice calls are not only practical (if you’re not into video), but they can also be a money-saver.
+Here’s why: Typically, 100 hours of internet voice chatting burns through 25 GB of data, but if you have Viasat Voice your voice time won’t count toward your data allowance.
+Viasat Voice isn’t technically bundled in, but you can add it to your Viasat plan and save $10 per month on your voice bill for the first three months of services, as long as you continue both services.

 How Does Viasat Compare to Other Internet Providers?

 Compare notes with your city-dwelling friends with an unlimited Spectrum internet package or any of Comcast Xfinity’s blazing-fast plans.
 You’ll notice that satellite is generally more expensive.
-And, of course, you won’t get any TV channels bundled in with Viasat like you would with Spectrum or Xfinity.
+And you won’t get any TV channels bundled in with Viasat like you would with Spectrum or Xfinity.

 But if you live in a harder-to-get-to place, cable internet might not be available.
 Beaming your internet into your living room has a price.